Asian Forum for Human Rights and Development: Founding (1991–1994)

-The initial objectives of Forum-Asia were to conduct programmes to further strengthen the effectiveness of human rights organisations in the region and to facilitate collaboration between them.
-The idea was that while there was an increase in organisations working in Asia on human rights, these organisations were mostly set up or run by groups in Europe or North America.
-The notion was that the region needed a regional network that was set up by Asians for Asians.
-Forum-Asia would provide a voice for victims of human rights abuses, their families and those that were attempting to defend them, the human right defenders (HRDs) themselves.
+The initial objectives of Forum-Asia were to 'conduct programmes to further strengthen the effectiveness of human rights organisations in the region and to facilitate collaboration between them.
+Founders established the network to create an Asian-led regional framework, rather than relying on groups based in Europe or North America, to support local human rights defenders and victims of human rights abuses.

 There was a conscious choice to include both human rights and development in the name.
 While most, if not all, organisations initially involved were human rights organisations, there was a recognition of the interconnectedness of the human rights concerns that many of the founding members worked on with socio-economic development, including developmental and economic inequality, and market globalisation.
-Throughout Forum-Asia's history so far though – that is until 2016 – the development part of its name has been overshadowed by the work on human rights.
+Since its founding, the organization's activities have focused primarily on human rights initiatives rather than development programs.

 The first months after the founding meeting were spent drafting proposals and raising funds.
 D.J.
 Ravindran was asked to help develop and establish the organisation as a consultant, and was joined in this task by Chalida Tajaroensuk.
 During the 1991 meeting it had been suggested that Forum-Asia should be hosted by one of the founding organisations.
 The UCL, based in Bangkok, Thailand became the host to the regional secretariat of the network.
 Ms. Songphorn Tajaroensuk became the first Secretary General of Forum-Asia.